 Summer internships generally require a full-time commitment for at least 10 weeks during the summer.
 We will discuss flexible hours for students who have other jobs.

-To apply, email a letter explaining your interest in the ACLU, your resume, law school transcript*, and a writing sample (2Ls, please use a sample from your summer rather than a school assignment, if possible) to firstname.lastname@example.org with "Summer Legal Intern Application" in the subject line (very important!).
+To apply, email your cover letter, resume, law school transcript*, and a writing sample that is at least 5-10 pages in length and reflects your own work (2Ls and 3Ls, please use a sample from your summer rather than a school assignment, if possible), and a list of 3 references to firstname.lastname@example.org with "Summer Legal Intern Application" in the subject line (very important!).
 In the body of the email, please specify which ACLU-PA office you are applying to work in (Philadelphia or Pittsburgh).

 The ACLU is an equal opportunity/affirmative action employer and encourages women, people of color, persons with disabilities, and members of the LGBT community to apply.